Meet the Faculty

 James E. Prieger is an economist specializing in regulatory economics, industrial organization, and applied econometrics.
 Previously, he was an assistant professor of economics at the University of California, Davis.
 He received his bachelor of arts degree from Yale University and his PhD from the University of California, Berkeley.

-Prieger sits on the editorial board of Applied Economics Quarterly, and his own research has been published in Review of Economics and Statistics, Economic Inquiry, Journal of Applied Econometrics, and Journal of Regulatory Economics.
-He has also put his academic knowledge to practical use through consulting for major telecommunications companies.
+Prieger sits on the editorial boards of Applied Economics Quarterly and the International Journal of Business Environment, and his own research has been published in Review of Economics and Statistics, Economic Inquiry, Journal of Applied Econometrics, Journal of Regulatory Economics, and elsewhere.
+Prieger spent a year in 2008-2009 as Senior Economist with the Federal Communications Commission, advising on broadband and telecom merger policy.
+He has consulted for major telecommunications and other companies on regulatory issues and presented at panels convened by the FCC.

 - MPP 602 Applied Economics Analysis of Public Policy I